rwth-i6/rasr/doc/architecture.rst

 You can run ``scripts/requirements.sh`` to verify if your build environment meets the requirements.
 As of January 2020, RASR is known to compile with gcc between 4.8 and 7.3, optionally with Python 3.6 and TF 1.12 to 1.15.

 Currently, RASR requires C++11.
 As of January 2020, we plan to upgrade to C++14 or 17 at some later point in time because of some internal dependencies in our infrastructure.

-Please note that for the streaming recognizer, the set of dependencies is larger (gRPC, Protobuf, Boost, streaming API, OPUS resampling library).

 Run time environment
 --------------------